 The psyche has infinite depth, and it can be transformed.
 Psyche, or soul, was also the Greek word for butterfly, the beautiful creature that grew miraculously from a caterpillar.
 If psyches can transform, then so can nations.

-But the two older civilizations knew that such values had to be balanced by their opposites.
+But the wisest individuals in both Greece and the Valley of Mexico knew that such values had to be balanced by their opposites, and over great periods of time they evolved myths and communal rituals that expressed these mysteries.
 Apollo, described as the “most Greek” of all the gods, would leave his sanctuary of Delphi for three months of the year, during which time Dionysus moved in.
 This culture of extreme rationality understood the importance of honoring the irrational.
 Similarly, the Aztecs periodically relaxed the eternal vigilance of their fascist state to celebrate the gentle God of Flowers, who offered them an alternative vision of the potential of the masculine, a vision of non-aggressive creativity.

 Here is a profound lesson for us.